 CREDITWORTHINESS AND COLLATERAL REQUIREMENTS

-Check the applicable creditworthiness/collateral requirement.
+[The applicable creditworthiness/collateral requirement shall be selected in the Preamble.
 Only one option should be checked.
-If no option is checked, Option A shall apply.
+If no option is checked, Option A shall apply.]

-Option A: Applicable
+Option A:

 8.1 Credit Review.
-For the purpose of determining the financial ability of the other Party to meet its obligations hereunder, a Party may require reasonable credit review procedures which may include, but not be limited to, verification that the other Party is not operating under any state or federal bankruptcy laws, is not subject to the uncertainty of pending liquidation or regulatory proceedings in state or federal courts, and that nosignificant lawsuits or judgments are outstanding which would seriously affect such other Party's ability to remain solvent.
+For the purpose of determining the financial ability of the other Party to meet its obligations hereunder, a Party may require reasonable credit review procedures which may include, but not be limited to, verification that the other Party is not operating under any state or federal bankruptcy laws, is not subject to the uncertainty of pending liquidation or regulatory proceedings in state or federal courts, and that no lawsuits or judgments are outstanding which could reasonably be anticipated to materially affect such other Party's ability to remain solvent.

 8.2 Credit Assurances.
 The Parties may establish credit limits each for the other based on such measures and calculating the Parties’ relative exposures under this Agreement as the Parties deem appropriate.
 If during the term of this Agreement a Party has exceeded its credit limit as established by the Parties, or if a Party (“Requesting Party”) has commercially reasonable grounds to believe, in its sole discretion, that the other Party's creditworthiness, financial responsibility or performance has become unsatisfactory, the Requesting Party will provide the other Party with written notice of the problem.
-Upon receipt of such notice the other Party shall have three (3) Business Days to remedy the situation by either (a) posting a letter of credit, (b) providing a cash prepayment, or (c) providing other acceptable form of security to the Requesting Party (“Credit Assurances”).
-In the event that the other Party fails to provide such Credit Assurances within three (3) Business Days of receipt of notice, then an Event of Default under Article Four will be deemed to have occurred and the Requesting Party will be entitled to the remedies set forth in Article Four of this Agreement.
+Upon receipt of such notice the other Party shall have three (3) Business Days to remedy the situation by providing Performance Assurance to the Requesting Party.
+In the event that the other Party fails to provide such Performance Assurance within three (3) Business Days of receipt of notice, then an Event of Default under Article Five will be deemed to have occurred and the Requesting Party will be entitled to the remedies set forth in Article Five of this Agreement.